 - Allows up to 10 devices to connect simultaneously

 - Doesn’t unblock Netflix and some other streaming services

-BEST VPN FOR FIRST-TIMERS:Private Internet Access is an excellent choice for first-time VPN users thanks to its easy-to-use graphical user interface.
-The provider offers top-notch protection, but its global server coverage needs improvement.
-A 7-day money-back guarantee is available.
+GOOD VPN FOR FIRST-TIMERS:Private Internet Access is an excellent choice for first-time VPN users thanks to its easy-to-use graphical user interface.
+The provider offers top-notch protection but lacks content unblocking powers.
+A 30-day money-back guarantee is available.